 Well genetics will play a role in a predisposition to this illness.
 There is interesting research around the sensitive gene and the 'highly sensitive' personality which shows some people are hard-wired to process and react to stress differently to most other people – life events will have a deeper impact upon them.

 A common denominator I see in all my CFS/ME clients is a Type A personality: the Over Achiever, the Perfectionist, the Worrier, the Helper.
 These personalities tend to be self-critical with very high expectations of self, endless 'To Do' lists, their minds are always processing, strategising worrying, they find it more challenging to shut off, to say no and can have a skewed perception of self-care.
-Awareness around these energy depleting personality subtypes is important in being able to recognise and change behavioural patterns that might be driving a negative stress response and contributing to Sympathetic Nervous System Dominance.
+Awareness around these energy depleting personality subtypes is important in being able to recognise and change behavioural patterns that might be driving a negative stress response and contributing to Sympathetic Dominance.

-As can be seen from the above, taking a multi-faceted approach is essential to regaining balance in the body and to achieve lasting symptom improvement.
+As can be seen from the above, taking a multi-faceted approach is essential to regain balance in the body and to achieve lasting symptom improvement.
 Working with a health practitioner who understands this is key.